 Recent popular shows like The Big Bang Theory and Critical Role promote geek culture to a wider audience.
 Interest in D&D is growing as people are intrigued by storytelling, socializing, character creation and strategizing.

-Attend an upcoming introduction to Dungeons and Dragons learning experience at the library for a virtual workshop and overview.
+Attend an upcoming introduction to Dungeons and Dragons learning experience at the library for a fun overview.
 We’ll explore a beginner campaign setting as Level 1 adventurers heading off into woods together, encountering a few dangerous creatures along the way.
-You can use prepared characters to learn about character sheets and combat during our virtual interactive workshop.
+You can use prepared characters to learn about character sheets and combat during our interactive workshop.
 The library will provide tools and resources to continue the campaign, including your own set of seven polyhedral gaming dice.
-Register for one of the upcoming programs to receive your set of gaming dice!
+Attend one of the upcoming programs to receive your set of gaming dice!